 Time (hours) Content: Note: The intent is that the unlit HLS operations should be conducted in areas devoid of significant cultural lighting.
-1.0 As a minimum, the trainee to demonstrate competency in: Assisting the pilot in mission planning and flight planning; Determining the serviceability of NVIS equipment, including aircraft components; Performing cockpit drills including switch selection and goggle/de-goggle procedure; Performing crew resource management appropriate to NVIS operations; Performing air crew member duties for descent, reconnaissance, and circuit operations to and from unlit confined areas located in areas devoid of surrounding cultural lighting; Perform wire and obstacle detection and avoidance procedures using white light (for example from a steerable searchlight or 'Nitesun').
+As a minimum, the trainee to demonstrate competency in: Assisting the pilot in mission planning and flight planning; Determining the serviceability of NVIS equipment, including aircraft components; Performing cockpit drills including switch selection and goggle/de-goggle procedure; Performing crew resource management appropriate to NVIS operations; Performing NVIS practice malfunctions and emergency procedures; Performing air crew member duties for descent, reconnaissance, and circuit operations to and from unlit confined areas located in areas devoid of surrounding cultural lighting; Perform wire and obstacle detection and avoidance procedures using white light (for example from a steerable searchlight or 'Nitesun').
 Provide a timely and accurate con to the pilot for drift, rates of climb and descent, obstacle avoidance, and ground hazards including dust and debris.
-If an NVIS air crew member's operational role requires them to sit in the front seat of the aircraft and provide assistance to the pilot - assisting the pilot: a. during procedures for flight into deteriorating in-flight visibility situations; and b. during in-flight safe recovery to VMC flight after inadvertent entry to IMC.
+If an NVIS air crew member's operational role requires them to sit in the front seat of the aircraft and provide assistance to the pilot - assisting the pilot: